DAF201/Crank-Development-Guide-Book/README.md

 TODO: TO FINISH

 > ### If you reached here, thank you for reading.
 I am going back to school now.
-If you have any questions regarding this or me, email daf201@blink-in.com or find me at the UTD library on the third floor
+If you have any questions regarding this or me, email daf201@blink-in.com or find me at the ~~UTD~~ Richarson Public library on the third floor